A marathon is a major physical feat, so it’s no surprise that training for one takes a long time.

 With strides, accelerate over the duration of the stride, reaching max speed at the end of each one.

-If you have a specific finish time in mind, you can utilize our Marathon Pace Calculator to get a specific pace target as well as the even time splits for each kilometer or mile of your race.
+If you have a specific finish time in mind, you can utilize our Marathon Pace Calculator to determine a specific pace target and even time splits and pace chart for each kilometer or mile of your race.

 #4: Recover Like a Pro

 Another point to emphasize is that recovery is crucial.
-Make sure you are getting at least 7-9 hours of sleep per night, if not more.
+Ensure you get at least 7-9 hours of sleep per night if not more.

-Implement recovery modalities–such as foam rolling, stretching, massage, hot and cold therapy, etc., as much as possible.
+Implement recovery modalities as much as possible, such as foam rolling, stretching, massage, and hot and cold therapy.

 #5: Strength Train